The Number of the Life Path

 The Date of Birth versus the Name

-All numerological parameters are based either on a person’s date of birth or his or her name, and there are a few that take into consideration both the name and the date of birth.
-From the point of view of Numerology, what is the principal difference between a person’s name and date of birth?
-The date of birth is fixed, unchangeable.
-People are born on specific dates, that fact is unavoidable.
+All numerological parameters are based either on the person’s date of birth or on his or her name, and there are a few that take into consideration both the name and the date of birth.
+From the numerology point of view, what is the principal difference between a person’s name and his or her date of birth, how do you think?

 There are, of course, rare cases when a person was born on one day but the birth was officially registered as if it took place on another day.
 In my experience, it is the real birth date that is most important in such cases.
 There are even cases when the real date of birth isn't known at all.
-These very rare cases deserve separate consideration, so we won't deal with them right now.
+These very rare cases require a special consideration, so we won't deal with them right now.

 Once again, the date of birth is, as a general rule, fixed and unchangeable.
 It doesn't depend on anyone's preferences.
-If the process of birth proceeds naturally, nobody can guarantee that the child will be born on this or that date.
-There is an impression that the date of birth is assigned to the child in some way.
+If the process of birth goes naturally, nobody can guarantee that the child will be born on this or that date.
+There is an impression that the date of birth as if assigned to the child, in some way.

-With a person’s name, however, the situation is totally different.
-As soon as we mention name, after all, the question arises: which name?
+With a person’s name, however, the situation is quite different.
+As soon as we've mention this word, "name", the question arises: which name?
 First name?
 Last name?
 Full name?
-In our earlier example, do we count the name as Steven Paul Jobs, or Steve Jobs, or maybe just Steve?
+Is it Steven Paul Jobs, or Steve Jobs, or maybe just Steve?
 Which version of the name is more important?

-Keep in mind also that the official name given at birth, while constant and permanent, may not be the same name a person associates themselves with.
-Some people even change their official name significantly.
-Many of us have several different names: one used by our closest friends and family, another used by colleagues, yet another used by our boss...
+Different names can have different time scopes, and different contexts.
+The official name given at birth, and recorded in one's birth certificate, is constant and permanent.
+However, this may be not exactly the name a person associates him- or herself with.
+Some people change their official name quite significantly.
+Many of us have several different names: one used by our closest friends and family, another used by colleagues, yet another used by the boss.

 In other words, a person's name is a much more multi-faceted and changeable entity than the date of birth.
-The name is given by people, while the date of birth...by someone else.
+The name is given by people, while the date of birth is given... by someone else.

 The Date of Birth and Reincarnation

-So from the point of view of reincarnation, a person's date of birth is the initial moment of their current life, a moment which was selected by the person's soul.
-Probably at some point, the soul decides which task it is going to take on in the coming life.
+So from the point of view of reincarnation, a person's date of birth is the initial moment of his or her current life, a moment which was selected by the person's soul.
+Probably at some point the soul decides which task it is going to take on in the coming life.
 It might select something easy if it isn't very strong or if it is tired from its previous adventures.
 On the other hand, it might select something really difficult if it yearns to experience more and make its Divine Sparkle shine brighter.

-Date of birth is a combination of vibrations that accompany the beginning of life and that define the task of the current incarnation.
+The date of birth is a combination of vibrations that accompany the beginning of life and that define the task of the current incarnation.
 When you are traveling, the initial point of the route has a significant influence on the whole journey.
-This is why it is believed in Numerology that date of birth defines the person's Life Path, the major task for which the soul of the person has descended into this incarnation.
+This is why it is believed in numerology that date of birth defines the person's Life Path, the major task for which the soul of the person has descended into this incarnation.

 In this lesson, we are going to cover the most important numerological parameter calculated from the date of birth, the Life Path Number.